 Moving to a new country is always daunting.
 Filing German Taxes must sit at the top of the “Oh My God” list for most expats here.
 Taxation in Germany is complex even for the natives.

 Rightly or wrongly, I assumed my employer at the time got the taxes right, although my payslips always mystified me with their endless deductions.
 However, things became complicated after I bought an investment property and started a business.
 Suddenly, I had to submit monthly tax returns electronically in German.
 Freaked out at the notion of doing those myself, I decided to get professional help.

-I was living in the city of Essen at the time and after a bit of hunting, I found a local accountant called Carsten Greiwe.
-I have been using Carsten for several years now, and he has been worth his weight in gold.
-He has handled all my income tax and VAT matters, calmed the ruffled feathers of the tax office when I myself made a cock up, plus he has given me stacks of advice on my tax position and how to legitimately minimise my liability.
-Now I don’t have sleepless nights worrying about incurring the wrath of an angry tax man for falling foul of the complex German tax laws.
+I was living in the Essen at the time.
+After a bit of hunting, I found an English-speaking local accountant called Carsten Greiwe.
+I have been using Carsten for many years now, and he has been worth his weight in gold.
+He handles all my income tax and VAT matters and sorts things out with the tax office when I make cock-ups.
+He has also given me tonnes of advice on my tax position and how to legitimately minimise my liability.
+I no longer have sleepless nights worrying about filing my German taxes incorrectly or falling foul of the complicated tax laws.

 So, unless you are fluent in German, I strongly suggest you leave all of your tax matters to a professional such as Carsten because it will save you an awful lot of bother later on.